maxthizeau/Basic-Template-GQL-Prisma-ApolloServer/README.md

 ## Work done/to do

-- Maybe : Add Codegen to generate schema.graphql + all types
+- Build a Package that generate all User Input + queries + Mutations based on user typedefs
 - Add global function to solve "Where", "OrderBy", "First", "Skip",